-"Hotel Babylon” is a fairly simple conceit, built around the employees at a high-class London hotel and the guests they serve -- "no matter how absurd, bizarre or perverse their requirements might be,” as one staffer helpfully sum ups the job.
+Light and breezy, “Hotel Babylon” is a fairly simple conceit, built around the employees at a high-class London hotel and the guests they serve — “no matter how absurd, bizarre or perverse their requirements might be,” as one staffer helpfully sum ups the job.
 More conventional than the best BBC dramas, the series gets by on an attractive cast and its high style, serving up a trifle that’s not compulsive enough initially to demand an extended stay.